02 January 2014

 Unknown Armies 2E

-The tabletop roleplaying game Unknown Armies has a great system for dealing with the psychological shocks of the characters’ adventures, a more complex iteration of the sanity system from the classic Call of Cthulhu game, in which characters can be expected to eventually go mad from exposure to Lovecraftian Nameless Horrors.
+The tabletop roleplaying game Unknown Armies has a great system for dealing with the psychological shocks of the characters’ adventures, a more complex iteration of the sanity system from the classic Call of Cthulhu game, in which characters eventually go mad from exposure to Lovecraftian Nameless Horrors.

-There are five kinds of psychological stress in Unknown Armies, representing different types of psychological stress.
-Shocking experiences can make a character either hardened to them or fragile about them (or both!), depending on the way the dice fall.
-Thus a character can become hardened against experiences of the unnatural, but fragile in the face of violence.
-(Get hardened or fragile enough, and the character goes insane.)
+There are five different kinds of psychological stress in Unknown Armies, each tracked independently.
+Shocking experiences can make a character either hardened to the stress it presents, or fragile about it, or both.
+A character might become hardened against encounters with the unnatural but fragile in the face of violence.
+If a character becomes hardened or fragile enough, other people start to notice that there is something off about them, and ultimately a character pushed too far becomes an insane NPC.

 • Violence vs Body